NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B
     - High crushes on landing
     - 4 less recovery frames
+    - Does 19 damage from 18 for better meter gain during combos
 - JB
     - Launches instead of staggers
     - Hitboxes slightly bigger